 Olentangy Indian Caverns

-Tours through the limestone caverns take you to several large chambers including the Echo Chamber, Cathedral Hall with stunning fossils on the walls and the Indian Council Chamber that was once used for ceremonies by the Wyandotte Indians that once inhabited the area.
+Tours (which resume in April) through the limestone caverns take you to several large chambers including the Echo Chamber, Cathedral Hall with stunning fossils on the walls and the Indian Council Chamber that was once used for ceremonies by the Wyandotte Indians that once inhabited the area.
 There are many more miles of passageways that are still unexplored.

 The Seneca Caverns located in Bellevue is a Registered Natural Landmark.
 It is one of the largest caves in Ohio and one of the most educational caves tours available.
 The cave system was discovered in 1872 when two boys rabbit hunting with their dog fell through a natural sinkhole into one of the cave’s passageways.
 Seneca Caverns has a fascinating underground stream referred to as “Ole’ Mist’ry River” located 110-feet below the ground.
-It is just one of the many exciting discoveries you will see during a one-hour guided tour.
+It is just one of the many exciting discoveries you will see during a one-hour guided tour, which start in May.